-Overall materiality PLN 16,000 thousand (PLN), goods for resale (PLN 13,100 thousand in the prior year) $$ Basis for determination 5% of profit before tax Justification of the adopted basis We adopted profit before tax as the basis for determining materiality because, in our opinion, this measure is commonly used by users of the financial statements to evaluate the Company's operations and is a generally adopted benchmark.
-We adopted the materiality level of 5% because, based on our professional judgement, it falls within the range of acceptable quantitative materiality measures.
+Overall materiality for the Group PLN 16,000 thousand (PLN 14,000 thousand in the prior year) Basis for determination 5% of profit before tax Justification of the adopted basis We adopted profit before tax as the basis for determining materiality because, in our opinion, this measure is commonly used by users of the financial statements to evaluate the Group's operations and is a generally adopted benchmark.
+We adopted the materiality level of 5% because, based on our professional judgment, it falls within the range of acceptable quantitative materiality measures.

-We have agreed with the Company's Audit Committee that we will inform them of any misstatements of the financial statements identified during our audit which exceed PLN 860 thousand, and of misstatements below that threshold, if we believe that this is justified by the qualitative factors.
+We have agreed with the Parent Company's Audit Committee that we will inform them of any misstatements of the financial statements identified during our audit which exceed PLN 860 thousand, and of misstatements below that threshold, if we believe that this is justified by the qualitative factors.